jhconning/DevII/notebooks/how_to.md

 Most users can interact with the content of the site without having to learn how the 'book/website' was built.
 What follows below are a few pointers and tips only for those who might be curious about how to build a similar site.

+I do not recommend trying to build a site until you first get comfortable with jupyter notebooks and git and github.

 ## Concepts